 Deadline: February 29th

-The LAGRANT Foundation will provide $5,000 master’s degree grants for minorities of African American, Asian American, Pacific Islander, Hispanic/Latino, Native American, and Alaskan Native heritage.
-Qualified candidates must attend a four-year accredited U.S. institution full-time, have at least one year left, attend a master’s program for advertising or marketing, have American citizenship or permanent residency, and achieve a minimum 3.2 GPA.
+The LAGRANT Foundation provides $5,000 graduate school grants for minorities.
+Applicants of African American, Asian American, Pacific Islander, Latine, and Indigenous heritage qualify.
+Qualified candidates must attend a four-year accredited U.S. graduate school full-time.
+They must have at least one year left and attend a master’s program for advertising or marketing.
+They must have American citizenship or permanent residency, and achieve a minimum 3.2 GPA.
 Those selected must make a one-year commitment to maintain contact with TLF for academic support.

 Contact